noamross/pubtime/README.md

 ## Description

-The package basically has one function, `get_pub_history()`, which takes an article DOI and returns a list of article metadata and the dates it passed through the publication process.
+`get_pub_history()`, which takes an article DOI and returns a list of article metadata and the dates it passed through the publication process.
 The function works by first using `rcrossref::cr_cn` to retrieve some basic metadata, then scraping the journal web page for the dates.

-Since publication history dates aren't stored in any standard location or format, sub-functions (e.g., `get_condor_pub_history`) are needed for each journal.
-Currently the package supports retrieval from:

--   Ecology
--   Ecology Letters
--   Ecological Applications
--   Ecological Monographs
--   Ecosphere
--   The Condor
--   PeerJ
--   American Naturalist (requires subscription access)
--   Proceedings of the Royal Society B
--   Biology Letters

-Journals to come:

--   PLoS (mostly there but having access problems to their API)

-Scraping journal websites is legally ambigous in the U.S., though legal in the U.K., and is a slow process because of rate limits.
-For this reason, the package will eventually include data scraped.
+`journals` is a built-in data set of journals which are currently supported.

+`scrape_dates` is a wrapper for `get_pub_history()` that takes a list of DOIs and retrieves data in a throttled way, writing information to a file and keeping an error log.

-See `inst/get_journals_date` for an implementation of scraping.
+See `inst/get_journals_data` for an implementation of scraping.

 ## Cautions

 I'm currently keeping this as a private repo for several reasons:

 1. I'm not totally secure about legal/copywright issues regarding scraping data from the journal websites.
-I suspect ESA won't be a problem, and PeerJ and PLoS will be fine, but I'd like to grab additional data from others.

     According to [this guide](https://www.gov.uk/government/uploads/system/uploads/attachment_data/file/315014/copyright-guidance-research.pdf), recent changes
     to UK copyright law explicitly allow this type of text mining to any